A characterization of pseudo-Anosov mapping classes via tropical cluster transformations: Introduction

+The concept of sign stability has been introduced in \cite{IK19} to generalize the pseudo-Anosov property of mapping classes for \emph{mutation loops} on cluster varieties \cite{FG09}.
+Our \cref{introthm:pA_SS_NS} confirms this principle.
+Let us explain the correspondence.

-Nowadays the combinatorial structures of the \Teich\ and lamination spaces mentioned above are recognized in terms of the \emph{cluster algebra}, which is introduced by Fomin--Zelevinsky \cite{FZ-CA1} and Fock--Goncharov \cite{FG03}.
-In the language of the cluster algebra, there exists a seed pattern $\bs_\Sigma$ associated with a punctured surface $\Sigma$ formed by the ideal (or tagged) triangulations, and the \Teich\ and lamination spaces are uniformly reconstructed from the associated \emph{cluster varieties} $\A_\Sigma$ and $\X_\Sigma$, as follows \cite{FG07,FST}:
+The coordinate structures of the \Teich\ and lamination spaces mentioned above fit in with the language of \emph{cluster algebra/variety}, which is introduced by Fomin--Zelevinsky \cite{FZ-CA1} and Fock--Goncharov \cite{FG03}.
+In terms of the cluster variety, there exists a seed pattern $\bs_\Sigma$ associated with a punctured surface $\Sigma$ formed by the ideal (or tagged) triangulations, and the \Teich\ and lamination spaces are uniformly reconstructed from the associated \emph{cluster varieties} $\A_\Sigma:=\A_{\bs_\Sigma}$ and $\X_\Sigma:=\X_{\bs_\Sigma}$, as follows \cite{FG07,FST}:

+Here the \emph{positive structures} of the cluster varieties allow us to consider their semifield-valued points, and we have used the semifields $\pos=(\pos,+,\cdot)$ and $\bR^\trop=(\bR,\min,+)$.
+The natural actions of the mapping class group $MC(\Sigma)$ on these spaces coincides with the one through an embedding $MC(\Sigma) \to \Gamma_{\bs_\Sigma}$ into the \emph{cluster modular group}, which is a group consisting of \emph{mutation loops} and acting on the cluster varieties.

+The concepts of sign stability given in \cref{introdef:sign_stability} make sense for a general mutation loop, where we replace $\eML(F)$ with $\X_\bs(\bR^\trop)$ for a general seed pattern $\bs$, and $\gamma$ with a sequence of mutations and permutations that represents a mutation loop $\phi \in \Gamma_\bs$.
+Examples of sign-stable mutation loops that do not arise from the surface topology are studied in \cite{IK19}.
+We also prove a slight generalization of \cref{introthm:pA_SS_NS} for a general element of $\Gamma_{\bs_\Sigma}$ in \cref{sec:Appendix}.